 With the space generated the workflow is now capable of taking batches for synthesis and analysis.
 However, the chemist must first setup the workflow before any batches can be run.

-Firstly, clean nmr tubes are labelled and topped with an appropriate NMR lids, with holes drilled into them, are added onto the NMR rack.
+Firstly, clean nmr tubes are labelled and topped with an appropriate pierced NMR cap, before being added onto the NMR rack.
 The hole in the lid allows the ChemSpeed to dispense samples into the NMR tube.
 The rack is then placed into the appropriate location on the ChemSpeed.

 Secondly, LCMS vials are labelled and added onto their rack.
 In preliminary test, precipitates ended up clogging the mass spectrometer’s injection syringe.
 Hence, syringeless filter LCMS vials were used (Figure 8).
 The LCMS rack is then placed in the appropriate location on the ChemSpeed.